 The importance of these landscapes is reflected by 35% of Devon being covered by a landscape designation.
-We have two National Parks (Dartmoor and Exmoor) and five Areas of Outstanding Beauty (Blackdown Hills, East Devon, North Devon, South Devon and Tamar Valley).
+We have two National Parks (Dartmoor and Exmoor) and five Areas of Outstanding Natural Beauty (Blackdown Hills, East Devon, North Devon, South Devon and Tamar Valley).

 Devon’s landscape character assessment describes the variations in character between different areas and types of landscape in the county.
 It provides an evidence base for local development frameworks and plans, articulating what people perceive as distinctive and special about all landscapes in Devon.
 It also sets out strategies and guidelines for the protection, management and planning of the landscape.

 Devon Landscape Policy Group is an informal partnership consisting of officers from planning authorities and land management organisations.
 It facilitates joint working on landscape planning and management issues that have implications across administrative boundaries.